El gran juego de la oca: Tournament

+Broadcast

 The entire first season of this show was aired in the United States on Telemundo and Mexico on TV Azteca in the 1994–1995 television year, exactly one year after airing in Spain.
 Episodes from the second and third seasons were never shown in the US.

 A New Year's Eve special featured four celebrities including Mr. T. The special was not aired in the US.